-This handbook will be your first point of reference throughout your studies at the Art School for information on your course, The Art School, learning and teaching and academic policies.
+This handbook will be your first point of reference throughout your studies at the Art School for information on your course, the Art School, learning and teaching, the student charter, academic regulations and policies.
 Copies of the handbooks are kept in the Art School Office and the Library; and are always available online via the Art School's Moodle site.

-The documents that you will be given whilst studying at the Art School are important and you should keep them, particularly as future employers may wish to see evidence of your achievements.
+Some of the documents which you will be given whilst studying at the Art School are important and you should keep them, particularly as future employers may wish to see evidence of your achievements.
 Make sure that you keep: